 While barriers to scale are endemic to the tech ecosystem, they’re top-of-mind in cleantech.
-Peter McArthur, VP, National Cleantech Lead, breaks down the funding gap in the cleantech market.
+We break down the funding gap in the cleantech market.

 It’s no secret that cleantech has a strong foundation in Canada.
 The country has a sizable cleantech market with over 2,400 cleantech firms.
 Today, it’s home to 13 of the top global cleantech ventures.
 This growing sector is supported by a wealth of energy resources, dedicated government programs and a robust research and development (R&D) landscape supported by excellent academic institutions, government support programs and investment tax credits like the Scientific Research and Experimental Development (SR&ED) incentive.
 And with the push towards a net-zero economy, the sector is more important than ever.